kazimahathir73/CSE370-MySQL-Project/README.md

 Make sure you have Node.js and npm installed before running the above commands.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to this project, please follow our [Contributing Guidelines](CONTRIBUTING.md).

-## License

 This project is licensed under the [MIT License](LICENSE).